|

 What will happen when my alarm goes off?

-Typically, if it's a
+Typically, if

-everything is okay.
+if everything is okay.
 If nobody answers, or if someone answers who cannot

 provide a valid password, the dispatcher will then dispatch the police.
 In